top of page

 Improving Neonatal Outcomes

-Dr. Campbell-Yeo’s passion for improving neonatal outcomes arises from 30 years of caring for critically ill newborns and their families as a clinician, educator, and researcher.
-She continues to provide clinical care in her role as a neonatal nurse practitioner to critically ill infants in the Neonatal Intensive Care Unit at the IWK Health Centre and is one of a very few practicing Nurse Clinician Scientists in Canada.
+Dr. Campbell-Yeo’s passion for improving neonatal outcomes arises from over 30 years of caring for critically ill newborns and their families as a clinician, educator, and researcher.
+She continues to provide clinical care in her role as a neonatal nurse practitioner to critically ill infants in the Neonatal Intensive Care Unit at the IWK Health and is one of a very few practicing Nurse Clinician Scientists in Canada.

 Demonstrated Leadership & Notable Awards